tckblade/EPOSAp/README.md

 # EPOSAp

+**What to do**
-Run the EXE in the main folder. when booted click sales click 1 on the number pad click sign on button
+1. Run the EXE in the main folder.
+2. when booted click sales
+3. click 1 on the number pad
+4. click sign on button

-now you can use the till.
+Now you can use the till system as clerk.

+Note: Have second screen connected to use customer preview "2nd display"